hoangqwe159/hackerrank/docs/introduction.md

 ---

-I’ve been using Atlassian products like Jira and Confluence for a long time, and I know how much they shape the way teams work and collaborate—I've relied on them daily.
-The idea of being part of the team that builds these tools, tools I genuinely respect and depend on, is incredibly motivating.
-On top of that, I really admire Atlassian’s culture—especially the focus on openness, collaboration, and continuous improvement.
+I want to join Amazon because of the product, the people, and the culture.

+First, the products are on a massive scale and used by millions around the world.
+I’m excited about the idea of working on real-world challenges that make a big impact.
+I want to build things that are fast, reliable, and help customers every day.

+Second, it’s the people.
+I have a friend who works at AWS in Sydney—he’s someone I really admire.
+Back in university, he helped me not only with study but also gave me advice on how to grow my career.
+Seeing how much he’s learned and grown at Amazon made me realize: I want to work with people like that—smart, driven, and always improving.

+Finally, the culture.
+I respect how Amazon focuses on ownership, customer obsession, and long-term thinking.
+I’ve read about the Leadership Principles, and I see how they guide decision-making and teamwork.
 That kind of environment aligns perfectly with how I want to grow in my career.
 I’m excited about the chance to learn from a talented team, contribute to products that help millions of users, and keep pushing myself technically and professionally

 ---